Tarpeyo

 Take Tarpeyo exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Tarpeyo delayed release capsules should be swallowed whole in the morning, at least 1 hour before a meal.
+- Swallow the capsules whole in the morning, at least 1 hour before a meal.
 Do not crush, break, or dissolve a Tarpeyo capsule.
-Swallow the capsule whole.

-The recommended duration of therapy is 9 months, with a dosage of 16 mg administered orally once daily.
-When discontinuing therapy, reduce the dosage to 8 mg once daily for the last 2 weeks of therapy.
+The recommended duration of therapy is 9 months.
+When discontinuing therapy, your healthcare provider should reduce the dosage to 8 mg once daily for the last 2 weeks of therapy.

 What happens if I miss a dose?